tallero/PGPgram/README.md

 which is indeed what an encrypted by default version of telegram would do, even by keeping retrocompatibility.

-I have to make you notice that PGPgram does not violate that rule, since the contents it produce are not meant to be shared with other telegram users.
+It should be noted notice that PGPgram does not violate that rule, since the contents it produce are not meant to be shared with other telegram users.

 At the time of writing it would be just a matter of time to convert PGPgram to a full fledged telegram client, using other encryption schemes that preserve message sharing among devices, forward secrecy or secret group chats and bots.